citp/privacy-policy-historical/l/la/las/lascana.com.md

 • Register at LASCANA
 • LASCANA collects your e-mail address and password when you register at our web site.
 • Complete user profile information
-• LASCANA collects the full name, address, city, state, zip, country, e-mail address, shipping information and
+• LASCANA collects the full name, address, city, state, zip, country, e-mail address, shipping information.
-  credit card information.
   This information is stored in the My Account area of LASCANA.
-• Purchase merchandise
-• LASCANA collects the billing address of the debit or credit card that is used to make a purchase.
-We will also
-  collect debit and credit card information, including card number, card type, cardholder name, and expiration
-  date, in order to bill you for your purchases through LASCANA.
-Please view our Credit Card Guarantee for
-  additional information on LASCANA's commitment to protecting your credit card security
 • Participate in a survey or contests
 • Occasionally, LASCANA may offer our site visitors an opportunity to participate in a survey or contest.
   Information collected by LASCANA when you participate in a survey or contest may include your full name,